Guifeng Zongmi: The intrinsically enlightened true mind

-In the Chan Letter, Zongmi explains the mind ground through the simile of the wish fulfilling jewel (cintamani) which is like a crystal ball reflecting many colors.
+In the Chan Letter, Zongmi illustrates the immutable and conditioned aspects of "the one spiritual mind" through the simile of the wish-fulfilling jewel (cintāmaṇi), which is like a crystal ball reflecting many colors.
 Because its substance is brightness, the jewel has the capacity to reflect.
-In terms of the analogy, the brightness stands for awareness while the color characteristics stand for objective supports.
-However, while it has the potential to reflect them in all their variety, the jewel itself has no differentiation at all in terms of colors.
-Zongmi says, "The variety is inherent in the color characteristics themselves; the bright jewel never changes."
+In terms of the analogy, where the reflected color characteristics represent the mind having come into contact with objective supports (ālambana), the jewel's brightness stands for awareness itself.
+Where the former is the conditioned principle, the latter is immutable.
+Moreover, although it has the potential to reflect them in all their variety, the jewel itself has no differentiation at all in terms of colors.
+As Zongmi says, "The variety is inherent in the color characteristics themselves; the bright jewel never changes."
+This is explained in the following way: